cproam/platforma-system-api/README.md

 ## Troubleshooting

-- If you see a 405, the route enforces a different method (`_method`) than the one used.
+- If you see a 405, the HTTP method isn't allowed for that path (e.g., using POST where only GET is allowed).
 - If DB errors occur, recreate the schema: `php .\bin\init-db.php`.
 - Ensure `.env` overrides are correct for JWT if tokens fail to verify.
 - Admin-only endpoints require a token for a user with role `admin`.
+- If CORS preflight fails, ensure your frontend origin is listed in `CORS_ALLOWED_ORIGINS` and that you're using allowed methods/headers.